Dr Dapeng Yu Ph.D. (Leeds)

 Senior Lecturer in Geography

-2007 - onwards: Lecturer and Senior Lecturer in Physical Geography, Loughborough University, UK.
+2015-present: Senior Lecturer in Physical Geography, Loughborough University

-2001-2005: PhD in Physical Geography (fully funded), supervised by Professor Stuart Lane, University of Leeds, UK.
+2001-2005: PhD in Physical Geography (funded by Overseas Research Scholarship and Leeds University), University of Leeds, UK.

-1999-2001: M.Sc. in Geographical Information Science (fully funded), Wageningen University & Research Centre, The Netherlands.
+1999-2001: M.Sc. in Geographical Information Science (funded by the Netherlands government), Wageningen University & Research Centre, The Netherlands.

-My research in recent years has been funded by NERC, EPSRC, Royal Geographical Society, and IFAD of the United Nations.
-There are a number of interrelated primary strands of research that I have been developing.
+My research in recent years has been funded by NERC, EPSRC, Royal Geographical Society, and United Nations.
+My research expertise and interest lie in the following broad areas:

-- Risk Analysis, Impact Evaluation and Response Management: I have expertise in the area of flood risk impact and response, considering the vulnerability of critical infrastructures (e.g. transport, utility, and communication networks).
-Since 2014, I was successful in leading two NERC Environmental Risks to Infrastructure Innovation projects as PI, including: (i) evaluating the resilience of critical infrastructure for emergency response to extreme flood events (NE/M008770/1), and (ii) piloting a real-time surface water flood risk mapping service support local emergency decision-making (NE/N013050/1), in collaboration with LRF, local authorities, Cabinet Office, the Department for Communities and Local Governments, Met Office, Environment Agency, Atkins and Transport Scotland.
+- Flood Risk Analysis and Impact Evaluation: From 2014, I lead three NERC grants as Principal Investigator, including: (i) Resilience of critical infrastructure for emergency response to extreme flood events (NE/M008770/1), (ii) Real-time surface water flood risk mapping (NE/N013050/1); and (iii) National assessment of emergency response accessibility during flooding (NE/R009600/1), in collaboration with organisations including Cabinet Office, Department for Communities and Local Governments, Met Office, Environment Agency, Resilience Forums, local authorities, Atkins Global, Transport for London and Transport Scotland.

-- Spatial Analysis using Geographical Information System (GIS) and Remote Sensing: GIS and Remote Sensing are used extensively in my research.
-I obtained an MSc degree in Geographical Information Science from Wageningen University and Research Centre, The Netherlands and I use GIS and Remote Sensing on a daily basis for research and teaching.
+- Geocomputation and Spatial Analysis using Big Data: I have a MSc degree in Geographical Information Science from Wageningen University and Research Centre, The Netherlands.
 Representative of my expertise in this area is a risk analysis and mapping project in Yemen (as Co-I, working with Professor Robert Wilby (PI)), commissioned by the International Fund for Agricultural Development of the UN, which produced high-impact research outputs as well as practical guidance for risk managers internationally.

 Year 1: Tutorials (additional tutor).